 Exposure to lead can be detrimental to the health of any person of any age.
 Remedial measures are critical for water that tests positive for lead.

-Fortunately, the NH Tap Mainframe public water purification system will protect your home from toxic pollutants such as lead, and will remove 97.98% of other harsh contaminants that poison public water.
+Fortunately, the NH Tap MainFrame™ Whole House Water Filtration System will protect your home from toxic pollutants such as lead, and will remove 97.98% of other harsh contaminants that poison public water.
 Using a multi-step process, the NH Tap Mainframe directly removes impurities from water before it enters the home.
-Intensive and affordable, the NH Tap Mainframe is 60% more effective than standard filtration units and the most economical water purification system.
+Intensive and affordable, the NH Tap MainFrame™ is 60% more effective than standard filtration units and the most economical water purification system.
 Our system has been designed with you in mind, because we believe in purified water for every home.

 Why NH Tap?